andrey-lepekhin/andrey-lepekhin.github.io/links/_posts/2018-03-05-List-of-entrepreneur-related-links.md

 title: 'List of entrepreneur-related links'
 categories: links
 tags: entrepreneurship goal
-update_date: 2018-03-25
+update_date: 2018-04-07
 ---

 From time to time I pocket articles that seem like they would help me when I'll start working toward my own business.
 As I see it now, that time wouldn't come in 2018, so I'll make a handy stash of these articles here (and empty out my pocket).

 When I come reading, I'll mark them off the list and maybe even leave comments about their utility.
+Also, when I come, I will have to think of something that will prevent paralysis by analysis.

 1.   [http://30sleeps.com/blog/2007/09/27/set-your-hourly-rate/](http://30sleeps.com/blog/2007/09/27/set-your-hourly-rate/)
 1.   [http://m.wikihow.com/Set-Consulting-Fees](http://m.wikihow.com/Set-Consulting-Fees)